 The gold is gone!
 Your students must work together in collaborative forensic teams to figure out the thief's identity.
-Using evidence collected at the scene, students in grades 5-college will practice techniques from soil and mineral analysis, document analysis, fabric and fiber analysis, blood analysis, fingerprint analysis, and hair analysis to solve the crime.
+Using evidence collected at the scene, students will practice techniques from soil and mineral analysis, document analysis, fabric and fiber analysis, blood analysis, fingerprint analysis, and hair analysis to solve the crime.
 Kit contains enough materials for 15 groups, and includes a Teacher's Guide as well as reproducible Student Study Guide copymasters.
+Grades 5-college.

 Kit also includes:

 12 x 3ml Suspect Blood Samples (4 suspects)

 3 x 5ml Simulated Anti-A Serum

 3 x 3ml 0.5M Hydrochloric Acid

 24g Crime Scene Soil Sample